tarellel/theworkaround.com/_posts/2019-05-15-docker-swarm-persistent-storage.md

 To begin you will need to list all of the Docker Swarm nodes you wish to connect in the `/etc/hosts` files of each server.
 On linux (Debian/Ubuntu), you can get the current nodes IP Address run the following command `hostname -I | awk '{print $1}'`

-_&nbsp;_{: .fa.fa-info-circle } _(The majority of the commands listed below need to be ran on each and every node simultaneously unless specified.
+_&nbsp;_{: .fa.fa-info-circle.text-primary } _(The majority of the commands listed below need to be ran on each and every node simultaneously unless specified.
 To do this I opened a number of terminal tabs and connected to each server in a different tab.)_{: .small }

 ```config
 # /etc/hosts